FeliciaMarlove/dont-let-craft-beers-alone/README.md

 ## Summary

 The Dont' let Craft Beers alone! project aims to create a recommendation tool for online beershops and beer recommendation apps that doesn't rely only on sales volume and frequency.
-The idea is to prevent recommendation algorithm from only recommending already well-known beer brands to allow customers to discover recent, local, craft beers.
+The idea is to prevent only recommending already well-known beer brands to allow customers to discover recent, local, craft beers.

-Building AI course project

 ## Background